Welcome to my 5 Quick and Easy Weeknight Curries Course!

 Garam Masala, that essential Indian spice mix is much, much easier to make at home than you think.

 So, garam masala is a warming (not spicy) spice mix and can be used as a cooking ingredient, like a curry powder and also and more importantly, to add a final flourish to your finished dish, just before or after turning the heat off.

 Each cook will have a different recipe for his or her garam masala, so you see, the advantage of making your own is not only will you be getting a potent, fresh blend but you'll also be getting one tailored to your taste!

 A quick look at the do's and dont's of cooking with coconut milk.

 You'll learn how to stop fresh coconut milk from curdling.

 How to make your own Curry Powder at home.

 You don't particularly need curry powders in the kitchen, as long as you have cumin, coriander, et al., but they do come in very handy.
 It doesn't take much to make curry powders from scratch but you do need a good spice or coffee mill to achieve a fine grind.
 If you feel like cheating, go ahead and buy the ready-made individual ground spices and mix them up according to the recipes below.

 The recipes here will produce a moderately spiced mix but, bear in mind, what's spicy to one may not be to another!
 Play around with the amount of chilli/pepper; after all, you can always spice it up later.

 As well as helping aspiring chefs and cooks on-site and around the world with my video and live interactive online courses, I am also a published author.
-My cookbook, Simply Singapore, can be found on Amazon.
+My cookbooks can be found on Amazon, just do a search for my name.
 I also write a successful food blog.